mehronkugler/ramplefish/readme.md

 Since jobs are one-offs, the runner only needs to poll one endpoint.

-# Unit tests for the code in this repo
-Run tests with `nose2`.

-`requests_mock` is used in order to avoid making real API calls to the server, which makes testing useful during downtime and avoids writing to Rally's DB.

 # Rally test runner output

 ## Example output for a set of presets